Advertiser Disclosure

 We’ll show you which card has the best travel insurance and protections.

-The Chase Sapphire Preferred card is one of the few credit cards offering primary rental car insurance, in contrast to the Southwest Premier card’s secondary rental car insurance.
+The Chase Sapphire Preferred card is one of the few credit cards offering primary auto rental coverage, in contrast to the Southwest Premier card’s secondary auto rental coverage.

-All you need to do to get coverage is decline the car rental agency’s collision damage waiver or loss damage waiver (CDW or LDW), pay for your car rental using your credit card, and you’re good to go!
+To get coverage, you need only decline the car rental agency’s collision damage waiver (CDW) or loss damage waiver (LDW) and pay for your car rental using your credit card.

-Secondary rental car insurance is inferior to primary rental car insurance due to the fact that you must file any claims with your primary insurance provider before any secondary coverage applies.
+Secondary auto rental coverage is inferior to primary auto rental coverage because you must file any claims with your primary insurance provider before any secondary coverage applies.

 Trip Interruption and Cancellation Insurance